-(a) The amounts in this column are the grant date fair values of stock options granted to each of the named directors during or for the 2024 fiscal year, estimated at the date of grant using the Black- Scholes optionpricing model with the following assumptions: a risk-free interest rate of 3.61%, based on U.S. Treasury rates at the date of grant with maturity dates approximately equal to the estimated term of the options at he date of grant; expected volatility of 28.50%, based on historical volatility of the Company's commonstock; expected dividend yield of 3.82%, based on the regular quarterly cash dividend per share most recently declared by the Company; an estimated 8.31 year term of the options, based on evaluations of the historical and expected future employee exercise behavior; and on the exercise price of \$13.08 of the option granted.
+The amounts in this column are the grant date fair values of stock options granted to each of the named directors during or (a) for the 2025 fiscal year, estimated at the date of grant using the Black-Scholes option-pricing model with the following assumptions: a risk-free interest rate of 4.23%, based on U.S. Treasury rates at the date of grant with maturity dates approximately equal to the estimated term of the options at the date of grant; expected volatility of 28.74%, based on historical volatility of the Company's common stock; expected dividend yield of 3.77%, based on the regular quarterly cash dividend per share most recently declared by the Company; an estimated 8.55 year term of the options, based on evaluations of the historical and expected future employee exercise behavior; and on the exercise price of \$13.26 of the option granted.
 These amounts do not correspond to the actual value that will be realized by the directors if and when they exercise the options.
-At March 3, 2024, the end of the Company's last fiscal year, Mr. Blanchfield held outstanding stock options for 25,500 shares of Common Stock, Ms. Groehl held outstanding stock options for 23,500 shares of Common Stock, Ms. Julian held outstanding stock optionsfor 16,000 shares of Common Stock, Mr. Shore held outstanding stock options for 205,000 shares of Common Stock (see the Summary Compensation Table below), Mr. Smith held outstanding stock options for 28,000 shares of Common Stock, Mr. Thress held outstanding stock options for 16,000 shares of Common Stock, and Mr. Warshaw held outstanding stock options for 23,500 shares of Common Stock.
+At March 2, 2025, the end of the Company's last fiscal year, Mr. Blanchfield held outstanding stock options for 26,000 shares of Common Stock, Ms. Groehl held outstanding stock options for 24,000 shares of Common Stock, Ms. Julian held outstanding stock options for 19,500 shares of Common Stock, Mr. Shore held outstanding stock options for 170,000 shares of Common Stock (see the Summary Compensation Table below), Mr. Smith held outstanding stock options for 31,500 shares of Common Stock, Mr. Thress held outstanding stock options for 19,500 shares of Common Stock, Mr. Warshaw held outstanding stock options for 24,000 shares of Common Stock and Mr. Connor held outstanding stock options for 9,000 shares of Common Stock.